Kelyunice/k8s-demo-project/PHASE-1/create_vm.md

-#create virtual machine in AWS for the following
+#create virtual machine in AWS for the following:

 sonarqube
 nexus
 maven